rtarway/github.io/_posts/2023_11_10-Refactor-OMS.md

 > Microservices are way to go for modern IT systems that need to evolve at a rapid pace.

 In past 10 years, I personally came across a multitude of acronyms related to omnichannel.
 Can you decode any of these ?
-"BOPIS", "ROPIS", "BASTH", "BASFARA", "PPSFS", "STS".
+"BOPIS", "ROPIS", "ROPIC", "STH", "", "STS".

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM0MDQyMV19
+eyJoaXN0b3J5IjpbNDk1NDA3NTc5LDgzNDA0MjFdfQ==
 -->